 Central and peripheral nervous system: Headache.
 Gastrointestinal: Diarrhea, constipation, abdominal pain, nausea/vomiting and flatulence.

-Central and peripheral nervous system: Dizziness, paraesthesia, somnolence,
+Central and peripheral nervous system: Dizziness, paraesthesia, somnolence, insomnia and vertigo.

 Hepatic: Increased liver enzymes